kc099/Energy_Meter/docs/PROVISIONING.md

 1. Use **Devices → Add Device** to register metadata (type, location, address).
 Newly added devices remain hidden until claimed.
 2. After saving, the app redirects to the provisioning console with a one-time token already generated for you.
 Copy it securely; the device is still pending.
 3. On the provisioning page you can:
-   - Choose a new token lifetime (default 10 minutes) and optional note if you need to re-issue.
+   - Leave lifetime blank for a token that never expires, or provide minutes if you need an expiry window.
    - Click **Generate Token** to mint another token (only displayed once).
-   - Revoke the current credential if you need to force the device back to pending state.
+   - Revoke the current credential if you need to force the device back to pending state (password required).
 4. Share the token with the technician flashing the ESP32.
-Tokens are single-use and expire automatically.
+Tokens are single-use and only expire if you specified a lifetime.

 Devices move from *Pending claim* to *Active* as soon as the ESP32 calls the claim endpoint.
 Owners can always revisit the provisioning page to audit token history (pending, claimed, expired).